SparkSpark

 AI calls are routed through providers we vet, not stored beyond what's needed.

-Spark uses third-party language models (currently Claude from Anthropic) to draft messages, refresh contact bios, and run the morning curation job.
-We have a data processing agreement with our model provider.
+Spark uses third-party AI providers - currently Claude from Anthropic for drafting messages, refreshing contact bios, and the morning curation job, and OpenAI for live voice conversations.
+We have data processing agreements with our providers.
 They do not train models on your data.
 We do not retain raw prompt/response pairs beyond what's needed to debug a specific issue.

 For Pro users, news grounding works by deduplicating topics across all Pro users into a single global search per topic - so if 200 people in Spark follow the Ravens, there's one Ravens search per day, not 200.
 Your contacts and your topics are never sent to the news API.
 Only the topic string.